 A biting wind is a wind that is usually cold and hurts your skin.
 When I was young, we used to call it the “arctic wind” … even though we lived nowhere near the arctic.
 But it got the point across: this is a wind that is so cold it hurts!
 Of course, the wind doesn’t literally bite anybody.
-But we can imagine that it’s giving us a whole lot of little bites wherever our skin is exposed because the feel of the wind on skin stings.
+But we can imagine that it’s giving us a whole lot of little bites wherever our skin is exposed because the feel of the wind on the skin stings.

 4. The Wind Roars

 A roaring wind is a wind that makes the noise of a roaring animal because it’s so loud.
-This usually occurs when wind moves through a valley, trees or other structures.
+This usually occurs when the wind moves through a valley, trees, or other structures.
 It causes friction between the moving air and the objects it passes by.
 This can cause a sound that, if you’re creative, sounds a little like a roaring lion.
 So, the wind doesn’t literally roar in the sense that an animal does (here again, we see personification).
 But the noises it can cause are similar to an animal’s roar.
 And therefore, we can use this metaphor to create a sense in the reader’s mind of a wind that’s as ferocious as a lion.

 5. The Wind Punishes

 Here is another example of personification of the wind (this seems to be quite a theme of wind metaphors!).
 Of course, the wind isn’t a sentient being, so it’s not really possible for the wind to literally dish out punishments.
 But a punishing wind is one that is so harsh and so powerful that it feels like it’s beating you up.
 It might rip off roofs, shake windows, and cause trees to fall down.
 We might associate a punishing wind with a hurricane or tornado, as punishing winds often leave damage in their wake.

 6. The Wind Stutters